seandstewart/bardly/pending/romances/pericles/11-player.md

 Wilt live, fly after: and like an arrow shot
 From a well-experienced archer hits the mark
 His eye doth level at, so thou ne'er return
-Unless thou say'Prince Pericles is dead.'
+Unless thou say 'Prince Pericles is dead.'

 **THALIARD**
 My lord,